ryannhu/pygame-cash-game/README.md

-# pygame-cash-game
+# Cash Grab

 A simple pygame to play collect the cash and avoiding the bears.
+You can run the game on python.